 Until then, CP-AS Peng Chen is a stable pointer in the BGP ecosystem with no demonstrated operational gravity.

-Watchpoints that would change the assessment include the appearance of any announced prefix from AS210738, which would immediately transform it from a dormant registration into an active routing participant.
+Watchpoints that would change the assessment include the appearance of any announced prefix from AS210738, which would immediately transform it from a dormant registration into an active routing entity.
 Similarly, the publication of administrative or technical contact details, a PeeringDB listing, or a company website would reduce the current opacity.

 The emergence of a LinkedIn or GitHub profile linking a real person named Peng Chen to AS210738 would help determine if the label denotes an individual operator.